logaretm/vee-validate/docs/advanced/core-validation-api.md

 }
 ```

-So we could build our own input field with validation without having to use the `ValidationProvider` component, but remember that components do pack a lot more than just validation of input fields.
+So you could build your own input field with validation without having to use the `ValidationProvider` component, but remember that components do pack a lot more than just validation of input fields.

 Be careful of re-inventing wheel as you add more features to your input field, you might end up with a `ValidationProvider` minus the flexibility!